moodymudskipper/safejoin/README.md

 For example, `check = "MN"` will ensure that all rows of both tables are matched.

+Additionally when identically named columns are present on both sides, we can aggregate them into one in flexible ways (including coalesce or just keeping one of them).
+This is done through the `conflict` parameter.

 The package features functions `safe_left_join`, `safe_right_join`, `safe_inner_join`, `safe_full_join`, `safe_nest_join`, `safe_semi_join`, `safe_anti_join`, and `eat`.

 The additional function, `eat` is designed to be an improved left join in the cases where one is growing a data frame.
 In addition to the features above :

--   It leverages the select helpers from *dplyr* to select columns from `y`
+-   It uses the `...` argument to select columns from `y` and leverages the select helpers from *dplyr*, allowing also things like renaming on the fly, negative selection, quasi-quotation...
 -   It features a sophisticated system to deal with column conflicts
 -   It can prefix new columns or rename them in a flexible way
 -   It can summarize `y` on the fly along joining columns for more concise and readable code